BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_3_Using_CSV_in_Scripts.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 `nLockTime` and `OP_CHECKLOCKTIMEVERIFY` (or CLTV) are just one side of the timelock equation.
-On the other are `nSequence` and `OP_CHECKSEQUENCEVERIFY`, which can be used to check against relative times rather than absolute times.
+On the other side are `nSequence` and `OP_CHECKSEQUENCEVERIFY`, which can be used to check against relative times rather than absolute times.

 > **VERSION WARNING:** CSV became available with Bitcoin Core 0.12.1, in spring 2016.

 ## Understand nSequence

-Every UTXO used in a transaction has an `nSequence` (or if you prefer `sequence`) value.
+Every input into in a transaction has an `nSequence` (or if you prefer `sequence`) value.
 It's been a prime tool for Bitcoin expansions as discussed previously in [§5.2: Resending a Transaction with RBF](5_2_Resending_a_Transaction_with_RBF.md) and [§6.4 Sending a Transaction with a Locktime.md](6_4_Sending_a_Transaction_with_a_Locktime.md), where it was used to signal RBF and `nLockTime`, respectively.
 However, there's one more use for `nSequence`, described by [BIP 68](https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki): you can use it to create a relative timelock on a transaction.

-A relative timelock is a lock that's placed on a specific input of a transaction and that's calculated in relation to the mining date of the UTXO being used in th einput.
+A relative timelock is a lock that's placed on a specific input of a transaction and that's calculated in relation to the mining date of the UTXO being used in the input.
 For example, if a UTXO was mined at block #468260 and a transaction was created where the input for that UTXO was given an `nSequence` of 100, then the new transaction could not be mined until at least block #468360.

 Easy!

 > **SEQUENCE NOTE (III):** This is the third use of the `nSequence` value in Bitcoin.
-Any `nSequence` value from 1 to 0xf0000000-1 will be interpreted as a relative timelock if `nVersion ≥ 2` (which was the default starting in Bitcoin Core 0.14.0).
+Any `nSequence` value from 1 to 0xf0000000-1 will be interpreted as a relative timelock if `nVersion ≥ 2` (which is the default starting in Bitcoin Core 0.14.0).
 You should be careful to ensure that relative timelocks don't conflict with the other two uses of `nSequence`, for signalling `nTimeLock` and RBF. `nTimeLock` usually sets a value of 0xffffffff-1, where a relative timelock is disallowed; and RBF usually sets a value of "1", where a relative timelock is irrelevent, because it defines a timelock of 1 block.

-In general, remember: with a `nVersion` value of 2, a `nSequence` value of 0x00000001 to 0xf0000000-1 allows relative timelock, RBF, and `nTimeLock`; a `nSequence` value of 0xf0000000 to 0xffffffff-2 allows RBF and `nTimeLock`; a `nSequence` value of 0xffffffff-1 allows only `nTimeLock`; a `nSequence` value of 0xffffffff allows none; and `nVersion` can be set to 1 to disallow relative timelocks for any value of `nSequence`.
+> In general, remember: with a `nVersion` value of 2, a `nSequence` value of 0x00000001 to 0xf0000000-1 allows relative timelock, RBF, and `nTimeLock`; a `nSequence` value of 0xf0000000 to 0xffffffff-2 allows RBF and `nTimeLock`; a `nSequence` value of 0xffffffff-1 allows only `nTimeLock`; a `nSequence` value of 0xffffffff allows none; and `nVersion` can be set to 1 to disallow relative timelocks for any value of `nSequence`.
 Whew!

 ### Create a CSV Relative Block Time

 The format for using `nSequence` to represent relative time locks is defined in [BIP 68](https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki) and is slightly more complex than just inputting a number, like you did for `nTimeLock`.
 Instead, the BIP specifications breaks up the four byte number into three parts:

 * The first two bytes are used to specify a relative locktime.
-* The 23rd bit is used to signal if the lock refers to a time rather than a blockheight.
+* The 23rd bit is used to positively signal if the lock refers to a time rather than a blockheight.
-* The 32nd bit is used to signal if relative timelocks are deactivated.
+* The 32nd bit is used to positively signal if relative timelocks are deactivated.

 If you want to create a block-based relative timelock, the construction is still quite easy: you set `nSequence` to a value between 1 and 0xffff (65535).
-The new transaction can be mined that numebr of blocks after the associated UTXO was mined.
+The new transaction can be mined that number of blocks after the associated UTXO was mined.

 ### Create a CSV Relative Time

-You can instead set `nSequence` as a relative time, where the lock lasts for 512 seconds time the value of `nSequence`.
+You can instead set `nSequence` as a relative time, where the lock lasts for 512 seconds times the value of `nSequence`.

 In order to do that: